thaixuandang/ronin-documentation/blog/zkevms-explored.md

 <img src={zksync} width={1280} />
 <center>Prover architecture of zkSync Era.
 Source: [zkSync Era techdocs](https://github.com/matter-labs/era-zkevm_test_harness/tree/ac9744638662f7b1d701207291ff7695c75afd79/circuit_definitions)</center>

+<p>&nbsp;</p>

-**DA Solution:** Instead of submitting detailed transaction data, zkSync focuses on posting state differentials (state diffs for short) to L1.
-These diffs represent changes in the blockchain's state (account balance changes, storage updates, etc), enabling zkSync to efficiently manage how data is stored and referenced:
+**DA Solution:** Instead of submitting detailed transaction data, zkSync focuses on posting state differentials ("state diffs") to L1.
+These diffs represent changes in the blockchain's state (account balance changes, storage updates, etc.), enabling zkSync to efficiently manage how data is stored and referenced:
 - Instead of submitting detailed transaction data, zkSync focuses on posting state differentials (state diffs for short) to L1.
-These diffs represent changes in the blockchain's state (account balance changes, storage updates, etc), enabling zkSync to efficiently manage how data is stored and referenced:
+These diffs represent changes in the blockchain's state (account balance changes, storage updates, etc.), enabling zkSync to efficiently manage how data is stored and referenced:
 - Compression techniques: All data sent to L1, including state diffs, is compressed to further reduce costs.

 **EVM Compatibility:** zkSync Era is classified as a type-4 zkEVM, which means compatibility is actively traded for faster development.
 To make comparison easier, we will examine the same aspects as we did for Polygon zkEVM.